First-time buyers tend to have a lot of questions about HVLS fans. After decades in the industry, MacroAir has heard many of them.

 If you have a large facility that needs airflow throughout the entire space, an HVLS fan is a great solution for you.
 The fan can also help you in the following situations:

-- High humidity causes a buildup of moisture in my facility
+- High humidity causes a buildup of moisture in the facility

-- I don’t have an HVAC system and need to keep my occupants comfortable
+- Absence of an HVAC system and need to keep occupants comfortable

-- My HVAC system does not evenly distribute heat/cool
+- HVAC system does not evenly distribute heat/cool

 2. DOES AN HVLS FAN USE A LOT OF ELECTRICITY?

-No. Even if you leave it on around the clock, a well-designed HVLS fan, like the latest technology AirVolution-D, can run for less than $0.50 a day.
+No. Even if you leave it on around the clock, a well-designed HVLS fan can run for as little as $0.37 a day.